estuary/flow/site/docs/overview/who-should-use-flow.md

 # Who should use Flow?

 Flow is a DataOps platform designed for all members of your data team.
 Its powerful command-line interface gives backend engineers data integration superpowers.
-At the same time, Flow allows data analysts and other user cohorts to meaningfully contribute to and manage the same data pipelines using the web application.
+At the same time, Flow allows data analysts and other user cohorts to meaningfully contribute to and manage the same data pipelines, or **data flows**, using the web application.

 If you answer "yes" to any of the following questions, Flow can help: